Serge-Vargo/phased_array_antennas/README.md

 ## Intro

 Phased-array antennas are constructed by arranging a number of individual antennas (dipoles, horns, etc.) to form an array.
-In the array, attenuators and phase sifters can be used to control the magintude and phase of the signal feeding each antenna.
+In the array, attenuators and phase shifters can be used to control the magnitude and phase of the signal feeding each antenna.

 <p align="center">
   <img src=pics/dipole_phased_array_antenna.png width="300" height="300">